archcra/mob3rdAuth/README.md

 then, must edit platforms/android/AndroidManifest.xml to add securities, etc.

-I placed a sample AndroidManifest.xml for reference.
+I placed a sample AndroidManifest.xml for reference (under examples folder).

+There are two other files of Cordova project for references, also under examples folder.

 remove:
 cordova plugin remove com.archcra.plugin.mob.thirdauth.MobAuth